Have you ever wondered what happens when a player is called up by their country?

 How do they sort out tickets for people?

-They need to speak to Uncle Frank again, but every player is entitled to two complimentary tickets with the option to buy more.
+They need to speak to Phillips again, but every player is entitled to two complimentary tickets with the option to buy more.

 What happens when the game finishes?